Rolias/KMeter-macOS/README.md

 ![KMeter Mac Icon](https://cloud.githubusercontent.com/assets/143885/14838710/d68dd266-0bd8-11e6-9944-1c03d2b11185.png)
 A Macintosh OSX version of Martin Zuther's Excellent K-Meter.
 Includes a standalone application and two plug-in formats: VST and AU.
 This version supports stereo (not 5.1) only.
 If you want 5.1 let me know.
 These versions all include the needed skin files inside the packages so you no longer need a second kmeter folder.

 If you don't know what a K-Meter is check out [Martin's site](http://www.mzuther.de/en/software/kmeter/) for all the details.
 For now, this repo just has the binaries of the Macintosh OSX version I created.
 At the time the current version of OSX was 10.11.4 (El Capitain).
+I set XCode to delpoy the VST and AU versions for 10.4 (or later) and the standalone version of 10.5 (or later).

 Download Zip the project and unzip it.
 Then unzip K-Meter-Dist.zip and it will contain:
 * KMeter_manual.pdf